Sports MassageS

 Sports remedial massage is used specifically in the rehabilitation process of various issues such as posture issues from working at a desk, sciatica, chronic low back pain, neck and shoulder pain, sporting injuries, repetitive strain injury, or injuries of the knees and ankles.

-Remedial massage uses different levels of pressure depending on the problem are and the goal of the treatment.
+Remedial massage uses different levels of pressure depending on the problem and the goal of the treatment.
 Remedial massage focuses on healing injuries and relieving chronic pain.

 Deep tissue sports massage

 Deep tissue sports massage is mainly used to treat musculoskeletal issues, such as strains and sports injuries.
 It involves applying sustained pressure using slow, deep strokes to target the inner layers of your muscles and connective tissues.
-This helps to break up scar tissue that forms following an injury and reduce tension in muscle and tissue.
+This helps to break up scar tissue that forms following an injury and reduces any tension in muscle and tissue.

 Before your deep tissue massage, your massage therapist will want to know about your problem.
 A deep tissue massage can involve your entire body or it can concentrate on just one area.
 It’s not unusual to have some soreness for a few days following a massage, but the use of a heating pad or a cold pack wrapped in a towel may help to relieve any soreness you may encounter.

-About sports massage therapy
+About sports massage

 Benefits of sports massage therapy